How to plan a workation?

 Another essential part of a workation is the right equipment and reliable internet access.
 Apart from you laptop, phone, and your chargers, you should also consider a spare external drive, a travel plug adapter, or noise cancelling headphones.
 If you plan on using public Wi-Fi networks, it’s recommended you install a VPN.

 How long to stay?

 How long should your workation be so you can both work and enjoy the local attractions?
 For relatively close destinations, a few days or a long weekend should be enough.
-However if you’re planning to travel far, it would be useful to factor in the journey, some time to get settled and familiarize yourself with the area.
+However, if you’re planning to travel far, it would be useful to factor in the journey, some time to get settled and familiarize yourself with the area.
 In short, it’s best not to assume you’ll start working the same day, right after arriving.
-The most sensible scenario includes 2-3 days off for travel and settling in (or simply start your retreat on a weekend).
+The most sensible scenario includes 2-3 days off for travel and settling in (or simply starting your retreat on a weekend).

 Unfortunately, a workation is not an actual vacation – you can’t use your whole day for leisurely activities like sightseeing, sunbathing, or hiking in the woods.
 Before you go, plan what you want to do after hours so you don’t waste time trying to come up with activities.
 Make a list and do some research.
-Google your immediate area to discover coffeeshops or restaurants – saving you the precious minutes away from work.
+Google your immediate area to discover coffee shops or restaurants – saving you precious minutes away from work.

-Workation can be a great way of mixing pleasure and business – recharging your proverbial batteries, increasing your productivity and motivation.
+Workation can be a great way of mixing pleasure and business – recharging your proverbial batteries and increasing your productivity and motivation.
 It’s important to remember, however, that a workation is not a substitute for a proper vacation.
 Set aside a few work-free days when leisure will be your only task.